 - The hotel area, which is home to six Disney hotels.

-Everything is located within minutes walk and in less than 20 minutes you walk from one part of the park to another.
+Everything is located within a few minutes’ walk and in less than 20 minutes you walk from one part of the park to another.

-There is also a railway station with a direct connection to central Paris train station and in about 45 minutes you can reach the centre of Paris from Disneyland.
+There is also a railway station with a direct connection to central Paris train station and in about 45 minutes you can reach the center of Paris from Disneyland.